Keeping In Touch

 Closed Facebook groups: - There is advice about how to set up a closed Facebook group at Make a Closed Facebook Group.
 There is also advice about how you can Keep Safe On Facebook.
 These can be used for exchanging ideas, resources, sources of materials, keeping in touch and developing online initiatives to keep members involved.

 If you are on Facebook why not join the U3A - Keeping In Touch Facebook Page, a private Group recently set up by the Third Age Trust.
-It now has over 3000 members from U3As across the UK, sharing ideas, photos, quizzes, jokes and more to keep you busy and interacting with fellow U3A members across the country (and from abroad!).
+It now has around 4000 members from U3As across the UK, sharing ideas, photos, quizzes, jokes, discussion topics, and more to keep you busy and interacting with fellow U3A members across the country (and from abroad!).

 WhatsApp: - One suggestion for groups or just within interest groups could be keeping in touch on a WhatsApp group.
 This is reliant on members of the group having a phone that supports WhatsApp but is free to use and enables users to stay in touch by text and allows them to share photos.
 You can also make free audio and video calls via WhatsApp.
 There is advice at Make A Call On WhatsApp.

-Other suggestions - explore the use of Skype, Zoom, and Microsoft Teams.
+Other suggestions - explore the use of Microsoft Teams.